williamfisher9/assignment2/README.md

       - Ref: WebAppTargetGroup
 ```

-## Database servers template:
+## Database Servers Template:
-### Option 1:
+### Option 1 (using RDS):
-### Using RDS.
-This template deploys a multi availability zone MySQL community edition database server.
+### This template deploys a multi availability zone MySQL community edition database server.
 One of the databases will act as a primary server and the other will be a secondary server.
 1. DBInstance
 2. DBSubnetGroup
 3. SecurityGroup

-### RDS Parameters:
+### Option 1 Parameters:
 1. EnvironmentName: a name prefixed to created resources.
 2. DBPass: admin user password "admin123"

-### RDS template resources:
+### Option 1 Resources:
 1. DBInstance:
     * AllocatedStorage: sets storage size to the database server.
     * BackupRetentionPeriod: The number of days for which automated backups are retained.
 Setting this parameter to a positive number enables backups.
 Setting this parameter to 0 disables automated backups.